Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Conclusions

 In this paper we have addressed the problem of combining independent weak lensing datasets in the presence of correlated systematic uncertainties from the use of common external datasets for the purpose of redshift distribution calibration.
 To do so, we have proposed a method that combines the analytical marginalisation over statistical uncertainties in the reconstruction of the $p(z)$ from the common sample, followed by a marginalisation, at the likelihood level, over residual systematics in it.
 We have then applied this methodology to the \desyo and \hscdro samples with redshift distributions estimated from the \cosmos catalog, obtaining cosmological constraints from their joint analysis.

 The methodology used to characterise the correlated statistical uncertainties in the recovered redshift distribution, and to analytically marginalise over them, is based on the work of \cite{2007.14989}, proposed for the analysis of projected galaxy clustering, and which we have applied to cosmic shear data for the first time.
 In applying this methodology to HSC and DES, we have first recalculated the fiducial redshift distributions for the \desyo sample using direct reweighting (DIR) of the \cosmos catalog.
 This was done in order to obtain consistent $p(z)$ measurements and uncertainties for both datasets.
 The DIR redshift distributions thus obtained have noticeable differences with respect to the fiducial distributions used by \desyo, particularly in the two highest redshift bins, which dominate the cosmic shear signal.
 As noted in previous work \cite{1906.09262}, this leads to a sizeable shift in the posterior distribution of the ``clumping'' parameter $S_8$.
 Although this was originally ascribed to the use of \cosmos to calibrate the allowable shift in the mean of the fiducial redshift distributions used in the \desyo analysis, our result seems to hint towards a different motivation.
 Ultimately, the cause these differences may lie in the methods used to calibrate the $p(z)$s (pdf stacking, clustering redshifts, or the use of direct calibration with information from only 4 bands \cite{2003.10454}), rather than the dataset they were applied to.
+This might support the need for new methods, such as the shear-ratios, that are able to self-calibrate the weak lensing $p(z)$ uncertainties \cite{2105.13542}.
 The constraints from \desyo found here thus differ from the official ones by a $1.3\sigma$ downward shift in $S_8$.